 Welcome to the Department of Communication & Media—a place where your voice, vision, and curiosity can shape the future.
-Whether you're passionate about understanding human interaction, exploring global media landscapes, telling impactful stories through journalism, or crafting clear and compelling technical content, our programs in Communication Studies, Global Communication, Journalism and Communication, and Technical Communication and Rhetoric offer you the tools to make a real difference.
+Whether you're passionate about understanding human interaction, exploring and improving global interactions, telling impactful stories through journalism, or crafting clear and compelling technical content, our programs in Communication Studies, Global Communication, Journalism and Communication, and Technical Communication and Rhetoric offer you the tools to make a real difference.
 Here, you'll gain practical skills, critical insight, and a strong ethical foundation to launch a meaningful career in a world that needs thoughtful, creative communicators more than ever.

 Degrees